 You will require this approval if you intend to modify a heavy vehicle.
 This approval is needed for modifications that can affect the safety of the heavy vehicle.

 Minor modifications that do not cause the vehicle to become non-compliant with vehicle standards do not require this approval.
-Examples include additional lighting, aerials, air conditioning and alarm systems.
+Examples include:

-There are two categories of heavy vehicle modifications that require approval:
+The two categories of heavy vehicle modifications that require approval are: